vppillai/h3Docs/apps/firmware_update/readme.md

 1. TOC
 {:toc}

+1. Troubloe sh0ot add

 # Introdcution

 ATWINC1500/ATWINC3400 features an on-chip microcontroller and integrated SPI Flash memory for system firmware.
 The serial flash memory also stores the root certificate required for TLS/SSL connection and the gain table values used by transceiver.
-This application note explains in detail downloading procedure of firmware,certificate and gain values into WINC serial flash through  supported serial interfaces.
+This application note explains in detail downloading procedure of firmware,certificate and gain values into WINC serial flash through different supported serial interfaces like SPI/UART.
 This document also covers some useful troubleshooting tips for downloading failures.

 # Firmware Update project

-The ATWINC1500 and ATWINC3400 WiFi devices require firmware to be loaded into flash memory to operate.
-These devices will come shipped with firmware preloaded, however it may become necessary to update this firmware to take advantage of fixes and new or expanded features.
+The ATWINC1500 and ATWINC3400 WiFi devices require firmware to be loaded into flash memorY.
+The ATWINC1500 and ATWINC3400 devices are preloaded with the firmeare, however IT would be useful to update the latest firmware to take advantage of fixes and new features.

 ## Hardware setup

+* SAM D21 Xplained Pro Evaluation Kit (SAMD21 is used as a HostMCU)
+* ATWINC1500/ATWINC3400 - Wi-Fi SPI slave device connected to SAMD21 HostMCU device.
-For the sake of this Applicaiton Note SAMD21 has taken as HostMCU and WINC1500 is used as SPI slave WINC device.
-The WINC device is attached to EXT1 of the SAM Xplained Pro kit.
-Plug a micro USB cable from Windows computer to the debug USB port of the Xplained Pro kit.
+* The WINC device is attached to EXT1 of the SAMD21 Xplained Pro kit.
+* Plug a micro USB cable from Windows computer to the debug USB port of the SAMD21 Xplained Pro kit.

 ![MHC](images/hardware_setup.png)

 ## Project Overview

-Go to the "src" directory under where the firmware update project located.

-A list of batch (.bat) script files in the /src folder of "WINCXXXX_FIRMWARE_UPDATE_PROJECT" shall be used to trigger a WINC serial flash download.
+The "src" folder inside "WINCXXXX_FIRMWARE_UPDATE_PROJECT" contains a list of batch (.bat) script files which are used to trigger a WINC serial flash download.
-1. Ensure that the SAM Xplained Pro board is connected to PC via debug USB port.
-The virtual EDBG COM port of the board is now listed in the device manager.
+* Ensure that the SAM Xplained Pro board is connected to PC via debug USB port.
+* The virtual EDBG COM port of the board is now listed in the device manager.
-2. Run the sam_xplained_pro_firmware_update.bat script that corresponds to connected Xplained board.
+* Run the sam_xplained_pro_firmware_update.bat script that corresponds to connected Xplained board.
-3. These sam_xplained_pro_firmware_update.bat scripts will take of the following jobs:
+* These sam_xplained_pro_firmware_update.bat scripts will take care of the following jobs:
     * Program Serial Bridge application
     * Prepare compound programmable binary image
     * Program the prepared binary image in to WINC device.